eesoymilk/dcard-frontend-intern-hw/README.md

 - `[owner]/[repos]/issues/[issue_number]`

   This is the detail page of an issue.
 Note that the path is identical as the path to get an issue from GitHub's API.
-This is intentional since it simplies our code a little.
+This is intentional since it simplifies our code a little.
 You can go back to the home page by clicking the "Go Back" button and close the issue by clicking the "Delete" button which will also redirect you back to home page.

 ### API Routes